pennlabs/internal/guides/server-setup.md

    Note that you may want to restart after this `sudo shutdown -h 0`.

+1. **Set the Fully Qualified Domain name.** I don't know why this is important but anything with Apache complains if you don't have it.
+See instructions [here](https://library.linode.com/getting-started#sph_update-etc-hosts).

 1. **You're done!** If you want to go on setting up a particular platform, check out some of these
    guides: